hagai7/Simplified-Java-Verifier/README.md

   • 2 – in case of IO errors (see errors).

 Files:
-The program contain 3 packages written in Java: main - includes the main verifier file. parsing - includes the files responsible for parsing the input file and exception classes (also includes exception classes). scope - includes the files responsible checking if the scope is legally built in terms of its syntax and the variables in it (also includes exception classes). tests - includes Sjava programs with valid or invalid syntax.
+The program contain 3 packages written in Java:<br />
+main - includes the main verifier file.<br />
+parsing - includes the files responsible for parsing the input file and exception classes (also includes exception classes).<br />
+scope - includes the files responsible checking if the scope is legally built in terms of its syntax and the variables in it (also includes exception classes).<br />
+tests - includes Sjava programs with valid or invalid syntax.<br />